Somesh-Mishra-9/Graphs/Notes.md

 3. **Weighted Graph:**
    - Each edge has a weight or cost associated with it.
    - Used to represent distances, costs, or other metrics.
+4. **Unweighted Graph:**
+   - Edges do not have weights; they simply represent connections.

+5. **Cyclic Graph:**
+   - Contains at least one cycle, a path of edges and vertices wherein a vertex is reachable from itself.

+6. **Acyclic Graph:**
+   - Does not contain any cycles.
+   - Directed Acyclic Graph (DAG) is a special type of directed graph with no directed cycles.